2025 People Power Party presidential primary: Second round

 The second round will be held between 27 and 28 April, and will be conducted with the use of both opinion polls and a membership vote, both formats being weighted at 50% each.
 The final results of this round will be announced by the party on 29 April.

 Han and Ahn continued to be labeled as "pro-impeachment", while Kim and Hong were considered "anti-impeachment" regarding Yoon Suk Yeol's removal from office.
 Ahn continued to style himself as 'the only candidate who can beat Lee Jae-myung'.
 Hong labeled Han as a "traitor" over his support for Yoon's impeachment after being supported "by former President Yoon Suk Yeol for 20 years".
 Han said he considered Yoon's martial law as illegal and continued to express no regrets about supporting the impeachment.
 In contrast, Kim remained very critical of impeachment itself, stating it was not in the national interest, and labeling the Constitutional Court's ruling as a 'hasty and political'.
 Hong meanwhile said he considered both the martial law order and the impeachment to be wrong.
 Ahn encouraged his fellow candidates and the party to issue an official apology over Yoon's actions.

 Kim announced plans for a half-price monthly rent zone in university districts, expansion of supply of apartments and public housing, and distribution of co-existence housing for separated households.
 Han meanwhile said he would solve the problem of high urban density and concentration in the Seoul metropolitan area by constructing five new cities, creating a "Megalopolis" based around Seoul; both Kim and Hong said the plan was unrealistic.
 Ahn said he would move the capital to Sejong via a constitutional amendment.
 Hong promised to work with the medical community after Yoon's largely ineffectual handling of the ongoing medical crisis.

 By 23 April, various lawmakers began joining the camps of various candidates, most notably that of Kim Moon-soo, whose support base consists mainly of former Yoon supporters.
 Han and Hong also attracted some lawmakers to their respective campaigns.
-Ahn's campaign meanwhile is being ran primarily by political aides.
+Ahn's campaign meanwhile is being run primarily by political aides.